shashank-ssriva/shashank-ssriva.github.io/_posts/2017-03-11-howmuchisaved-my-new-app.md

 ---
 Hi There!!
 Just released my new webapp HowMuchISaved which allows you to enter and see how much mone you have saved :-)

 I hope you'll like it :-) Also, please submit your feedback to report any bugs.
-Live applicaion can be seen here : - ({{ site.url }}https://howmuchisaved-monika.rhcloud.com/)
+Live applicaion can be seen [here : -](https://howmuchisaved-monika.rhcloud.com/)

 Sneek a peek here!!
 Open images in new tab for full view.